sanscript-tech/hacking-tools-scripts/HTML_to_Markdown/README.md

 1.html2markdown

-install these two by running the following command:
+install this by running the following command:

 pip install -r requirements.txt